German Shepherd Now

 3. Victor Purpose Nutra Pro: Best for Active Dogs

 Victor has a loyal following among working-dog owners, and for good reason.
 At 38% protein and 18% fat, this is the highest-energy option on the list.
 The value per pound is excellent for this level of nutrition.
-Includes selenium yeast and mineral complexes for immune support.
+At the time of writing, the formula includes selenium yeast and mineral complexes for immune support.
+Formulations change, so always check the current label.

 This is not the right pick for a couch Shepherd.
-But if your dog runs, hikes, or works regularly, this delivers serious nutrition per dollar.
+But if your dog actually works for a living, this delivers serious nutrition per dollar.

 Trade-off: Multi-protein formula (beef, chicken, pork), so not ideal for dogs with identified allergies.
 Less widely available in stores than Purina or Iams.